The Hisense C2 Pro Smart Mini Projector is the best smart projector in 2026 — 4K HDR, 2,000 ANSI lumens, and a 7.9/10 SHE Appliance Readiness Score.

 The BenQ HT2060 Home Theater Projector is the projector that CNET calls "the best under $1,000" and Tom's Guide awarded a 4.5/5 for its color accuracy that rivals models three times its price.
 The DLP chip delivers 1080p natively with HDR10 support, and BenQ's CinematicColor technology produces factory-calibrated Rec.709 accuracy that most budget projectors cannot touch.

 What you give up compared to the Hisense C2 Pro Smart Mini Projector is resolution (1080p vs 4K), smart features (no built-in streaming), and light source longevity (lamp vs laser).
 What you get is remarkable picture quality at $699 — enough to build a compelling home theater with budget left over for a nice screen and soundbar.
+For the screen half of that budget, our best smart motorized projector screens guide ranks six motorized options on the same Cinema Room Readiness Score the projectors above are evaluated against.

 Is 1080p still worth buying in 2026?